How to Start an LLC in Nevada

 While Nevada doesn’t require LLCs to adopt operating agreements, having one is more than just good practice.
 Not only does an operating agreement help your business run smoothly, it can help your LLC maintain its limited liability status in the face of a lawsuit.

 To keep your Nevada LLC functional, you need to keep your business finances organized and secure.
-The first step is getting an EIN, the number assigned to your business by the IRS for tax purposes.
+The first step is getting an EIN, or Employer Identification Number, the number assigned to your business by the IRS for tax purposes.

 Having an EIN also makes it easier to open a business bank account.
 This is an essential element of maintaining your LLC’s limited liability and keeping the business separate from its owners.
 If you mix personal and business finances, a court could revoke your limited liability protection.